XiaoFeiHe1993/eslint-plugin-state/README.md

 ## Usage

-Add `nns` to the plugins section of your `.eslintrc` configuration file.
+Add `state` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {